New Media Studies

 Abstract

-This study aims to present a model for an effective domestic messaging application with a focus on the role of users' media literacy.
-To achieve this, a comprehensive review of the literature was conducted to identify the key indicators of an effective domestic messaging application.
-The fuzzy Delphi ...
+This study aims to develop a model for an effective domestic messaging application by focusing on users' media literacy, employing a literature review to identify 66 initial indicators which were refined through three rounds of fuzzy Delphi analysis with 14 media experts and university professors, resulting ...

 Read More